Quebec City Bucket List: Top Tourist Spots and Best Places to Visit in Quebec City

 This remarkable place also has a race track called Circuit Mont-Tremblant, which hosts Formula One, Can-Am, Trans-Am, and Champ Car World Series competitions.
 If you haven’t had an adventure like this, Quebec awaits you!

-Murdochville, a little town right in the middle of the Chic-Chocs Mountains, has an annual snowfall average of 7 meters.
+Murdochville, a little town in the middle of the Chic-Chocs Mountains, has an annual snowfall average of 7 meters.
 With usually dry snow, this little place in Quebec offers the ideal skiing condition.

 Quebec City Travel and Tour Packages

 Searching for the best hotels and affordable flights?
-Check out our complete list of Quebec City affordable hotels and resorts via Agoda, Booking, or you may also see available Airbnb properties in the city.
+Check out our complete list of Quebec City cheap hotels and resorts via Agoda, Booking, or you may also see available Airbnb properties in the city.